 On October 5, 2010, the Company issued 1,000,000 stock warrants and 1,000,000 contingent stock warrants in connection with the Company's debt financing with an exercise price of \$2.25.
 The warrants were valued on the grant date using the Black-Scholes option-pricing model with the following assumptions: dividend yield of 0%, expected volatility of 241%, risk-free interest rate of 1.83% and expected life of 84 months.
 The non-contingent warrants were valued at \$1,007,992 with \$1,000,000 recorded as debt discount and \$7,992 recorded as interest expense in the current period.
 The company analyzed the assumptions associated with the contingent warrants and determined that the performance objectives were not likely to occur in 2011.
 Therefore, no value was recorded for the contingent warrants.
-The Company recorded \$250,000 and \$83,333 of the debt discount as interest expense in the six months ended June 30, 2011 and the year ended December 31, 2010 with the remaining balance of \$666,667 to be amortized over the remaining term of the loan.
+The Company recorded \$250,000 and \$83,333 of the debt discount as interest expense in the six months ended June 30, 2011 and the year ended December 31, 2010.
+On September 16, 2011, the Company entered into a Termination Agreement and Release with the investor.
+As part of the agreement, the 1,000,000 contingent stock warrants were terminated and the remaining debt discount interest from the warrant valuation was expensed.
 See Note 9.